 DACIC has been awarded £40,000 from the VisitScotland growth fund to promote Dornoch as a visitor destination.
 This matches the combined funding already in place from the Business Group members, The Common Good Fund and the Coastal Communities Fund.
 Congratulations to DACIC chair Jenifer Cameron who put the bid together, described by VisitScotland as the best application they have seen!

 Dornoch has been awarded a grant of just under £100k from the Coastal Communities Fund, for a new printed map, a mobile app, pedestrian signage (4 "you are here" maps and 13 fingerposts) and a part time post of Marketing Development Officer (MDO) for 18 months.
-We are delighted to announce that Lucy Williams has been appointed as the MDO and takes up her position at the next board meeting on 9th April.
+We are delighted to announce that Lucy Williams has been appointed as the MDO and took up her position on 9th April.
+The first pedestian sign went up on 21st April.

 The Coastal Communities Fund is funded by the Government with income from the Crown Estate’s marine assets.
 It is delivered by the Big Lottery Fund on behalf of UK Government and the Devolved Administrations in Northern Ireland, Scotland and Wales.